 AI R&D Budget

-In September 2019, agencies for the first time reported their nondefense R&D investments in AI, through the NITRD Supplement to the President’s FY2020 Budget, and most recently through the NITRD Supplement to the President’s FY2021 Budget (see Table 2).
+In September 2019, agencies for the first time reported their nondefense R&D investments in AI, through the NITRD Supplement to the President’s FY2020 Budget, and most recently through the NITRD and NAIIO Supplement to the President’s FY2022 Budget (see Table 2).
 This AI R&D reporting process provides an important mechanism for consistently tracking America’s prioritization of AI R&D going forward.
 This report also provides insight into the diverse and extensive range of nondefense Federal AI R&D programs and initiatives.
 Under this reporting mechanism, AI investments are categorized into two primary categories – those where AI is the primary emphasis and those where AI contributes to another primary emphasis (such as high-capability computing, intelligent robotics and autonomous systems, or cybersecurity).
 The National AI Initiative Act of 2020 also requires reporting of investments in National AI Research Institutes, which are included for the first time in the FY 2022 report.
 For more information on Federal AI R&D investments, refer to the NITRD AI R&D Investment Dashboard.